 When preparing for a consultation or scheduled meeting with your attorney, develop a list of questions and concerns as this can be incredibly beneficial for both yourself and the attorney.
 This gives you time to contemplate why you want to hire an attorney and what your ultimate goals are by pursuing legal action.
 Since attorneys typically charge by the hour, preparing beforehand can save you both time and money.

 For a list of specific questions, it may be beneficial to email your attorney instead of calling.
-This gives the attorney time to provide a well-thought out response to each of your questions that may not be possible if you catch your attorney off guard on the phone.
+Email is both the easiest and least expensive form of communication with your attorney.
+An email gives the attorney time to provide a well-thought out response to each of your questions that may not be possible if you catch your attorney off guard on the phone.

 #5 – Have relevant documents ready for a consultation